pandom79/snap-xbps/README.md

 **SYNOPSIS**

-This is a set of xbps hooks and script that automatically causes snapper to perform a pre and post snapshot before and after pacman transactions, similar to how YaST does with OpenSuse.
+This is a set of xbps hooks and script that automatically causes snapper to perform a pre and post snapshot before and after xbps transactions, similar to how YaST does with OpenSuse.
 This provides a simple way to undo changes to a system after a xbps transaction.